SamHughes971/SamHughes971/README.md

 👋 Hi, my name is Sam

 - I have recently started to learn how to code from scratch and willing to learn more!
 - I am currently learning the ins and outs of web development using the 'Odin Project'
+- Interests in machine learning and pattern recognition